pfgithub/interpunctbot/README.md

 ## Per-role emojis

 When it talks about roles, it needs a role ID.
-Roles are annoying and there is no easy way to get an ID.
 Use `ip!settings listRoles` to get a list of all roles and IDs.

+### Which do I want: Full or partial?

+####

+Full:

+- If a user does not have a role, they cannot see the emoji in their emoji list and they cannot use it either
+- Once they get a role allowing them to use the emoji, it may take some time before it appears in their emoji menu again.
+They can refresh manually (ctrl+r) to get it instantly.
+- An emoji can be restricted to multiple roles.
+If a user has any of those roles, they can use it.
+- Requires interpunct to be administrator while setting up.
+After setting up, admin should be removed.

+Partial:

+- If a user does not have the role, they cannot say the emoji.
+It is still visible in their emoji menu
+- They can still react with the emoji or use it in other servers
+- Only one role can be given per emoji.
+- Requires interpunct to be able to delete messages.

+Both:
+- To use rankmojis on a full role emoji, you must make it both full and partial

+### Full

+Restrict an emoji

+    ip!settings discmoji restrict <role id> :my great emoji:

+After restricting an emoji, you will be given back its id in case you don't have the role needed to use it.

+Remove a certain emoji restriction

+    ip!settings discmoji unrestrict <role id> :my great emoji:

+### Partial

 Add an rankmoji